DataBreakers/php-data-api-client/README.md

 # PHP client for DataBreakers DataAPI

-This library provides implementation of client for DataBreakers DataAPI.
+This library provides PHP implementation of client for DataBreakers DataAPI.

 ## Requirements

-Library requires PHP version 5.4 or higher and [Guzzle](http://guzzlephp.org).
+Library requires PHP version 5.4 (or higher) and [Guzzle](http://guzzlephp.org).

 ## Installation